Fill your College Details

 6. Error Detection and Correction

-Number systems enable creation of error-detecting and correcting codes, such as parity bits, checksums, and CRC.
-These codes help identify and fix transmission or storage errors, maintaining data integrity in digital systems.
+Numbers systems are the means to the generation of error-detecting and error-correcting codes, for instance, parity bits, checksums, and CRC.
+These codes support the identification and correction of errors in transmission or storage, thus, the continuation of data integrity in digital systems.

 7. Digital Electronics & Software Development